 BONE COMBS- A WELL KEPT SECRET

-Many years ago, combs were made of bone, antelope horn, and even elephant tusk.
+Many years ago, combs were made of bone, antelope horns, and even elephant tusk.
 These materials were hard and smooth, and when carved and polished made beautiful combs.
 They were inherently anti-static and heat-resistant.
 They would last a hairdresser a lifetime and were a prized possession.

 Considerable labor went into making each comb.
 Once the right material was found, the overall shape of the comb was carved.
-Then each tooth was carved, filed and sanded.
+Then each tooth was carved, filed, and sanded.
 Then the comb was sanded and polished over and over again to make it exceptionally smooth.
 Combs was so finely finished that a strand of hair would rarely snag or rip.

 When animal materials were banned, hairdressers were desperate to find a suitable substitute for these combs, as they were the best that could be found.
 After some time, new material was formulated from 100% organic material called phenolic resin laminate.
-This material is hard and smooth just like bone and can be hand-carved, sanded and polished to imitate all the unique features of Bone combs.
+This material is hard and smooth just like bone and can be hand-carved, sanded, and polished to imitate all the unique features of Bone combs.
 They are also inherently anti-static and can be used with hot implements (even Marcel irons) without fear of damage.

 Some companies have hesitated to use the word Bone to name these combs, as they are not really made of bone anymore.
 Tricky spelling is one way that companies let hairdressers know “Yes!
 These are the combs you are looking for!”
-Bone is spelled in a variety of ways: bohn, boan, etc.
+Bone is spelled in a variety of ways: Bohn, boan, etc.

 Their rich caramel color also makes Bone combs easily identified.
-They age beautifully and will turn to almost a dark mahogany color over time.
+The age beautifully and will turn to almost a dark mahogany color over time.
 When wet, they also have a unique fragrance.
 (Careful here…some sneaky manufacturers are making plastic combs of the same color and calling them “Bone” combs.
 You’ll know the fakes, they are usually about $0.99 each and are very flexible.)